jlainezs/docker-php-load-balanced/readme.md

 The file docker/conf/php/php.ini configures PHP to handle session using redis, by pointing to the redis container.

-## Some url's
+## Some ports

-* redis-stack, to inspect redis content, available at port 8003 on the localhost.
+Accessible ports through localhost:

+* redis-stack: 8003
+* Load balancer: 8080

+## Known bugs

+* Add index.php to the URL when browsing...
+Fallback to index.php is not working.